ecleesam/bp-seng-team-e/README.md

 # bp-seng-team-e

-bp SENG programme team e
+**bp SENG Programme Team E**

+---

-Jumanji Adventure
+# Jumanji Adventure

-This project is a short story game made with HTML, CSS, and JavaScript.
+**Jumanji Adventure** is a short story game made with **HTML**, **CSS**, and **JavaScript**.
 The player makes choices that change how the story goes.
 Each choice affects the score and can lead to winning or losing the game.

-How It Works
-index.html

-This is the main web page for the game.

-It shows the title, story text, choice buttons, score, and restart button.

-It also has a canvas to display background images for each scene.

-The file connects to style.css and script.js.

-style.css

-Adds the jungle-style background and text colors.

-Styles the container box, buttons, and story area.

-The page is centered and looks like an adventure setting.

-Buttons are green and change color when hovered over.

-script.js

-Controls how the game runs.

-Stores all story scenes, images, and choices.

-Updates the story, image, and score each time a choice is clicked.

-When the player reaches the end, a “Restart” button appears to play again.

-Uses the Canvas API to show images for each part of the story.

-test.js

-A small script to check that the story data works correctly.

-It tests if key scenes exist and shows “Jumanji basic tests passed!” in the console if everything is fine.

-How to Play

-Download all the files.

-Make sure the img folder contains all the pictures.

-Open index.html in your browser.

-Read the story and click the choices.

-Try to win and escape Jumanji.

-Click “Restart” to play again.

-Goal

-Make the right choices to survive and finish the adventure.
-Different choices lead to different endings — try them all.
+---

+## How It Works

+### index.html
+- Main web page for the game.
+- Displays:
+  - Game title
+  - Story text
+  - Choice buttons
+  - Score counter
+  - Restart button
+- Includes a canvas for background images.
+- Connects to `style.css` and `script.js`.

+### style.css
+- Adds jungle-style background and text colors.
+- Styles the container box, buttons, and story area.
+- Centers the game on the screen.
+- Buttons are green and change color when hovered.

+### script.js
+- Controls the game logic.
+- Stores all story scenes, images, and choices.
+- Updates the story, image, and score when a choice is clicked.
+- Shows the **Restart** button after reaching the end.
+- Uses the **Canvas API** to display each scene's background image.

+### test.js
+- Checks if the story data works correctly.
+- Tests if key scenes exist.
+- Shows `Jumanji basic tests passed!` in the console if everything is fine.

+---

+## How to Play

+1. Download all the files.
+2. Make sure the `img` folder contains all the pictures.
+3. Open **index.html** in your browser.
+4. Read the story and click your choices to continue.
+5. Try to win and escape Jumanji.
+6. Click **Restart** to play again.

+---

+## Goal

+- Make the right choices to survive and finish the adventure.
+- Different choices lead to different endings — try them all.